contao/docs-archive/extending-contao4/managed-edition/README.md

 ### Adding an AppBundle

 As [recommended by Symfony][AppBundle], the AppBundle should be your main bundle if you need to customize the application.
-Fortunately, the AppBundle is automatically loaded in Contao *Managed Edition* if the class can be found.
+So all application specific source code should be placed in `src/AppBundle`.
+For your convenience, the `AppBundle` class is automatically loaded in Contao *Managed Edition* if the it can be found.

 ### Adding a Manager Plugin